Snacks & Sides

 2. If you have time, soak the beans in plenty of water for 6–8 hours or overnight.
 Drain before cooking.
 (Soaking shortens cook time and can improve digestibility.)

-3. Add the beans (soaked or unsoaked), water, onion, garlic, and epazote to a large pot.
-Add a splash of oil if you want to reduce foaming.
+3. Add the beans (soaked or unsoaked), water, onion, garlic, lard, and epazote to a large pot.

 4. Heat over high until the pot reaches a rolling boil.